January 17, 2026

 In September 2023, Marin joined the Tony Blair Institute for Global Change as a strategic counselor, where she advises political leaders on governance, technology, climate, and gender equality programs.

-Her memoir, “Hope in Action,” is scheduled for release in November.
+Her memoir, “Hope in Action,” was released this November.

 Marin holds a master’s degree in administrative sciences from the University of Tampere and an honorary doctorate from New York University.